sue445/plant_erd/README.md

    --file FILE, -f FILE              FILE for output (default: stdout) --table TABLE, -t TABLE           Output only tables within a certain distance adjacent to each other with foreign keys from a specific TABLE
    --distance DISTANCE, -d DISTANCE  Output only tables within a certain DISTANCE adjacent to each other with foreign keys from a specific table (default: 0)
    --skip-index, -i                  Whether don't print index to ERD.
-This option is used only --format=plant_uml (default: false)
-   --skip-table string, -s string    Skip generating table by using regex patterns --format string                   Output format (plant_uml, mermaid. default:plant_uml) --show-comment                    Show column comment.
-This option is used only --format=mermaid (default: false) --user USER                       Oracle USER --password PASSWORD               Oracle PASSWORD [$ORACLE_PASSWORD] --host HOST                       Oracle HOST (default: "localhost")
+This option is used only --format=plant_uml --skip-table string, -s string    Skip generating table by using regex patterns --format string                   Output format (plant_uml, mermaid. default:plant_uml) --show-comment                    Show column comment.
+This option is used only --format=mermaid --user USER                       Oracle USER --password PASSWORD               Oracle PASSWORD [$ORACLE_PASSWORD] --host HOST                       Oracle HOST (default: "localhost")